 To ensure you can properly go upwind, you need to know what type of kiteboard to get.
 Below are a few options you can consider.

-A kite known for its versatility and performance, the 11 meter Progressive Flow Complete Kit (in red or blue on Amazon) performs well for all types of riders.
+A kite known for its versatility and performance, the NV performs well for all types of riders.
 However, in regard to kiteboarders, this kite’s adaptability and responsiveness help them gain perfect control.
+In addition, the design of the airframe is squared, and the diameter is larger than previous NVs.

-The size is perfect for those looking to ride upwind for the thrill and also for those who like a more subtle balance of performance and leisure.
-Do not forget to include the construction of all Progressive kites, which are built to take a beating with the specifications below:
+These specifications are perfect for those looking to ride upwind for the thrill and also for those who like a more subtle balance of performance and leisure.
+Do not forget to include the construction of the Liquid Force NV, which is built to take a beating with the specifications below:

 2019 Slingshot Rally